charliemac24/product-creation-time-saver-for-woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.txt

-Create templates that will help you save time in creating products.
+A lightweight plugin that will allow you to create reusable templates to save time in creating WooCommerce products.

 == Description ==